 Henry was the representative for Pennsylvania’s 24th congressional district and was most recently a Whig (1841-1843) and previously an Anti Masonic (1839-1841).
 He served from 1839 to 1843.

-He was previously the representative for Pennsylvania's 24th congressional district (1837-1839; Anti Masonic).
+He was previously the representative for Pennsylvania’s 24th congressional district as an Anti Masonic from 1837 to 1839.

 From Sep 1837 to Mar 1843, Henry missed 604 of 2,200 roll call votes, which is 27.5%.
 This is on par with the median of 26.0% among the lifetime records of representatives serving in Mar 1843.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1839-Feb 1840||170||17||10.0%||17th|